September 18, 2020 · Pete DiMaio

 • Watch retail, the technology born here eventually trickles down to many other industries.
 What’s Amazon up to and what can you take from it?

-• Follow the industry news, new technology and ways of marketing are rarely a secret.
-In fact, sometimes its headline news.
+• Follow the industry news, new technology, and ways of marketing are rarely a secret.
+In fact, sometimes it’s headline news.
 The question is who sees it first for the opportunity that it represents.

 • Listen to your vendors, they may have a technology that is a huge opportunity.
 If you are worried your vendor is just trying to sell you something and doesn’t have your best interest in mind, then maybe it’s time to find a new vendor.